kylelang/TiU-Exam-Merge/README.md

 The full set of on-campus results may comprise multiple files.
 In this case, you will be prompted to locate each of the pertinent files when setting up the job.
-Multiple sets of online results are also supported, but the program assumes that these results will be represented as multiple columns in a single input file.
+Multiple sets of online results are supported if the online exam was administered via Canvas.
+In this case, the program assumes that these results will be represented as multiple columns in a single input file.
 So, you may only read in one file of online results.

 The program will also run with only online exam results.
-When prompted to specify the number of on-campus exam result files, input "0" to process only online exam results.
+After indicating the location of their online exam results, the user will be asked if they have any on-campus results to process.

-The name of the column containing the online exam results should have a specific structure and format.
+For online exams administered through Canvas, the name of the column containing the online exam results should have a specific structure and format.

 For proctored exam results: